Where do I find school policies and procedures?

 Augusta Christian Schools does not provide bus transportation to and from school.
 ACS families are encouraged to set up their own carpools.
 To obtain a list of families in your zip code area, call or email the school office.
 We will also put carpool needs in our weekly newsletter during the school year.
-Families may also sign up for carpool needs at Orientation in the Fall.

 Students Riding in an ACS Vehicle